 “Justice seems to trigger one of two images in his church members’ minds: radical druggie hippies from the 1960s or “liberal” believers who talk more about freedom and rights than Jesus or salvation.”

-After a lot of great/heated/hard/incredible conversations in our family of churches, I believe many of us now know (or are on our way to knowing) that “justice” is not just some bad word used by radical liberals and is in fact a topic that the Bible talks a lot about.
+After a lot of great/heated/hard/incredible conversations in our family of churches, I believe many of us now know (or are on our way to knowing) that “justice” is not just some bad word used by radical liberals and is a topic that the Bible talks a lot about.
 (Disciples Today has some incredible resources)

 “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.” – Matthew 25:40